anticomputer/emacs-codeql/README.md

 #### Syntax highlighting and indentation

 `emacs-codeql` includes a `tree-sitter` based major-mode that provides indentation and syntax highlighting for `.ql` and `.qll` files.
-It relies on `aggressive-indent` for continuous indentation, as is common practice in structural editing modes.
+On Emacs 28 and below, it relies on `aggressive-indent` for continuous indentation, as is common practice in structural editing modes.
+On Emacs 29 and above, it employs a more conservative electric indent based indentation approach.

-`emacs-codeql` relies on a custom version of `tree-sitter-langs` that includes `tree-sitter` support for QL.
+On Emacs 28 and below, `emacs-codeql` relies on a custom version of `tree-sitter-langs` that includes `tree-sitter` support for QL.
 This support has not been upstreamed as of 03-27-2022, but package recipes for custom forks are provided above.

-`emacs-codeql` also packages QL `tree-sitter` artifacts for Linux x64 and MacOS x64 systems, which may preclude the need to build your own artifacts.
+On Emacs 28 and below, `emacs-codeql` also packages QL `tree-sitter` artifacts for Linux x64 and MacOS x64 systems, which may preclude the need to build your own artifacts.
 If your system is compatible with the existing artifacts, you are not required to install the custom forks of `tree-sitter`, `tree-sitter-langs` and `tree-sitter-indent` and can just use the existing MELPA versions.

+On Emacs 29 and above you do not have to worry about any of this, as all the required `tree-sitter` support is included in the default build of Emacs and building the required artifacts is handled by standard Emacs 29+ functionalities.

+On Emacs 29 and above `emacs-codeql` also comes with an Emacs 29+ specific version of its CodeQL major mode `ql-tree-sitter-builtin.el` that relies only on the included tree-sitter libraries and API.

 #### Database selection